-Before we talk more about what these drugs are, a quick reminder: it’s always best to discuss with your doctor what prescription medications may or may not be right for you.
+If you're interested in learning more about them, you've come to the right place.
+Before we discuss these drugs further, a quick reminder that it's always best to seek medical advice from healthcare providers about what may or may not be right for you.

 Read on for a closer look at the science behind these drugs and the different opinions surrounding their increasingly popular role in weight loss.